The Power of Visual UGC: A Guide to Captivating Social Media Campaigns

 Search for high-quality, authentic imagery your customers post on social media and then repurpose and reshare it on your social media pages.
 This will give shoppers inspiration and social proof and drive more conversions and sales.

 However, never repurpose or reshare UGC without asking for permission.
 Even if they’ve tagged you in their content, getting their consent will minimize any backlash.
-Instead, DM them or comment on their post and ask if you can share it.
+Instead, use Instagram messages or comment on their post and ask if you can share it.